Wenhan-Tan/EKS_Multinode_Triton_TRTLLM/Triton_Deployment_Steps.md

 ## 5. Send a Curl POST request for infernce

-Each cloud provider has their own LoadBalancer.
-In this AWS example, we can view the external IP address by running `kubectl get services`.
-Note that we use `wenhant-test` as helm chart installation name here.
+In this AWS example, we can view the external IP address of Load Balancer by running `kubectl get services`.
+Note that we use `multinode_deployment` as helm chart installation name here.
 Your output should look something similar to below:

 ```
 NAME                     TYPE           CLUSTER-IP      EXTERNAL-IP                                                              PORT(S)                                        AGE
 kubernetes               ClusterIP      10.100.0.1      <none>                                                                   443/TCP                                        43d
 leaderworkerset-sample   ClusterIP      None            <none>                                                                   <none>                                         54m
-wenhant-test             LoadBalancer   10.100.44.170   a69c447a535104f088d2e924f5523d41-634913838.us-east-1.elb.amazonaws.com   8000:32120/TCP,8001:32263/TCP,8002:31957/TCP   54m
+multinode_deployment            LoadBalancer   10.100.44.170   a69c447a535104f088d2e924f5523d41-634913838.us-east-1.elb.amazonaws.com   8000:32120/TCP,8001:32263/TCP,8002:31957/TCP   54m
 ```

-You can send a CURL request to the `ensemble` TRT-LLM Llama-3 model with the following command:
+You can send a CURL request to the `ensemble` TRT-LLM Llama-3 model hosted in Triton Server with the following command:

 ```
 curl -X POST a69c447a535104f088d2e924f5523d41-634913838.us-east-1.elb.amazonaws.com:8000/v2/models/ensemble/generate -d '{"text_input": "What is machine learning?", "max_tokens": 64, "bad_words": "", "stop_words": "", "pad_id": 2, "end_id": 2}'